harrow-philosophy/harrow-philosophy.github.io/library/philosophy/Law/Frederic Bastiat/The Law.md

 - To protect Life, Liberty, and Property
 - The purpose of the law is to prevent injustice from reigning.
    Not "To cause justice to reign.
-   Justice only achieved when injustice is absent
+   Justice is only achieved when injustice is absent

 ## Law Perverted
 "...to limiting and destroying rights which its real purpose was to respect."